scala/scala-lang/blog/_posts/2025-11-26-scaladays-2025-review-video-announcement.md

 ### 🌟 Platinum Sponsors

-[**VirtusLab**](https://virtuslab.com/) – *The company behind Scala.* VirtusLab showcased its long-standing commitment to the Scala ecosystem — from contributing to the language itself to developing key tools like Metals.
+[**VirtusLab**](https://virtuslab.com/){:target="_blank" :rel="noopener"} – *The company behind Scala.* VirtusLab showcased its long-standing commitment to the Scala ecosystem — from contributing to the language itself to developing key tools like Metals.
 Their focus on developer productivity, IDE and Bazel expertise, and LLM-assisted workflows reflects their 15+ years of leadership in Scala innovation.

-[**Signify Technology**](https://www.signifytechnology.com/) – *Building a diverse future, one placement at a time.* As a global Scala recruitment specialist, Signify connects top-tier engineering talent with forward-thinking companies.
+[**Signify Technology**](https://www.signifytechnology.com/){:target="_blank" :rel="noopener"} – *Building a diverse future, one placement at a time.* As a global Scala recruitment specialist, Signify connects top-tier engineering talent with forward-thinking companies.
 With offices in LA, Austin, and London, they continue to champion diversity and inclusion in tech hiring worldwide.

 ### 🥇 Gold Sponsors

-[**Gradle**](https://gradle.com/) – *Accelerate every Scala build.* Gradle’s **Develocity** platform now integrates with sbt to help teams observe, optimize, and speed up their builds — empowering faster feedback cycles and better developer experience.
+[**Gradle**](https://gradle.com/){:target="_blank" :rel="noopener"} – *Accelerate every Scala build.* Gradle’s **Develocity** platform now integrates with sbt to help teams observe, optimize, and speed up their builds — empowering faster feedback cycles and better developer experience.

-[**JetBrains**](https://jetbrains.com/) – *Coding smarter with AI.* Back at Scala Days with their signature energy, JetBrains invited attendees to explore new IntelliJ IDEA Scala Plugin features and all things developer productivity and AI-powered tooling.
+[**JetBrains**](https://jetbrains.com/){:target="_blank" :rel="noopener"} – *Coding smarter with AI.* Back at Scala Days with their signature energy, JetBrains invited attendees to explore new IntelliJ IDEA Scala Plugin features and all things developer productivity and AI-powered tooling.

-[**Scalac**](https://scalac.io/) – *Your Scala & AI engineering partner.* With 11 years of expertise and over 130 delivered projects, Scalac continues to champion open source, community growth, and global partnerships.
+[**Scalac**](https://scalac.io/){:target="_blank" :rel="noopener"} – *Your Scala & AI engineering partner.* With 11 years of expertise and over 130 delivered projects, Scalac continues to champion open source, community growth, and global partnerships.
 They invite you to explore the latest trends shaping Scala’s future, check out their [State of Scala Report](https://scalac.io/state-of-scala-2025/)—a comprehensive look at the ecosystem’s direction, challenges, and opportunities ahead.

-[**Writer**](https://writer.com/) – *Where AI meets business.* Writer showcased its agent-builder platform that bridges IT and business teams, offering tools to build, activate, and supervise enterprise AI agents — and invited Scala engineers to join their growing AI research and engineering efforts.
+[**Writer**](https://writer.com/){:target="_blank" :rel="noopener"} – *Where AI meets business.* Writer showcased its agent-builder platform that bridges IT and business teams, offering tools to build, activate, and supervise enterprise AI agents — and invited Scala engineers to join their growing AI research and engineering efforts.

-[**Xebia**](https://xebia.com/) – *Engineering excellence, powered by Scala and AI.* Xebia reignited its Scala community presence with demos, workshops, and hands-on sessions on event-sourced domain modeling and domain-driven design in Scala 3\.
+[**Xebia**](https://xebia.com/){:target="_blank" :rel="noopener"} – *Engineering excellence, powered by Scala and AI.* Xebia reignited its Scala community presence with demos, workshops, and hands-on sessions on event-sourced domain modeling and domain-driven design in Scala 3\.

 ### 🥈 Silver Sponsor

-[**Kpler**](https://www.kpler.com/) – *Scala powering data at scale.*For over a decade, Kpler has been building high-performance applications powered by the Scala ecosystem — leveraging its strong type system, functional programming paradigm, and thriving community.
+[**Kpler**](https://www.kpler.com/){:target="_blank" :rel="noopener"} – *Scala powering data at scale.*For over a decade, Kpler has been building high-performance applications powered by the Scala ecosystem — leveraging its strong type system, functional programming paradigm, and thriving community.
 At Scala Days, they shared their journey and commitment to contributing back to the community.

 ### 🥉 Bronze Sponsors